How to invoice a company as an individual

 Chasing late payments as a freelancer is obviously a huge problem.
 This doesn’t just cause financial woes, but it can also have a huge impact on a freelancer’s mental health while wasting precious time and energy that could be better spent... doing pretty much anything else.

-The Association of Independent Professionals and the Self-Employed (IPSE) recently published research showing that freelancers spend an average of 20 days a year chasing late payments, with 43% even letting work go unpaid as the process becomes so time-consuming.
+The Association of Independent Professionals and the Self-Employed (IPSE) has published research showing that freelancers spend an average of 20 days a year chasing late payments, with 43% even letting work go unpaid as the process becomes so time-consuming.

 This seems like an extreme outcome, but the reality is that many freelancers don’t want to rock the boat with clients and harm the relationships they have worked hard to build.
 However, research from IPSE found that 71% of client-freelancer disputes are about late payments.